Periodontal Therapy – Palm Bay, FL

 How can I tell if I need periodontal therapy?

 There are many warning signs of the advanced stages of gum disease.
 Gums that appear inflamed, that are tender to the touch, and that bleed during brushing are definite indicators that you could be in need of periodontal therapy.
 When left untreated, gum disease can result in tooth loss and decay.
-If we notice signs of gum disease during a general dentistry visit or at any other time you’re in our office, we’ll recommend proceeding with the appropriate treatment as soon as possible.
+If we notice signs of gum disease during a general dentistry visit or at any other time you’re in our dental office, we’ll recommend proceeding with the appropriate treatment as soon as possible.

 Scaling & Root Planing

-We typically begin treatment by recommending more frequent visits to our office for professional teeth cleaning.
+We typically begin treatment by recommending more frequent visits to our dental office for professional teeth cleaning.
 For those patients with more advanced gum disease, we may begin with a more thorough procedure.
 Dr. Nowacki can use basic root planing and scaling to remove bacteria which has made its way into the gum line.
 Scaling is the systematic removal of plaque and tartar buildup, and root planing is the smoothing of tooth roots to prevent future buildup.

 Often, we find that these germs will burrow their way between the teeth and gums, which can cause deep pockets to form and loosen teeth.
 This can lead to misalignment and even tooth loss.
 Our compassionate restorative dentistry team will work to remove as much of the bacteria and calculus from these areas as possible, and then we’ll most likely complete the periodontal therapy by applying antibiotics to the area.
 Following this advanced treatment, we’ll typically recommend patients continue to visit us more often for professional teeth cleanings, and many patients will also need to use special oral hygiene products at home.